Course - Project topic: Practical Master in Applied Theatre and Dramaturgy - DRA3191

 Upon successful completion of this course, students will have:

-• a wide understanding of which skills and methods are neccessary in the implementation of an individual master's project.
+- broad understanding of the necessary skills and methods that must form the basis for the implementation of an individual master's project.

 Skills